 Campers are not allowed to make or receive telephone calls while at camp.
 From past experience, we have found that phone calls home do not help children who are having a difficult time adjusting to camp and may create new difficulties for campers who are adjusting well.
 We realize that this policy creates a challenge for many families, but it has been very effective for many years at Camp Harlam.
 If you have any questions or concerns about your child, we encourage you to contact our Camper Care staff or Camp Directors.
-Feel free to call as often as you like during the session - regardless of your concerns to "be a bother" - as we aim to serve your needs fully while you are separated from your children.
+Our Camper Care team acts as a liaison between home and camp, and can help you address any concerns or questions that you have in real time.